xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 }
 ```

+2.
+CODE:
-2.  \*{...} Reset the margins and padding of all HTML elements to ensure there is no default spacing.
+* \*{...}: Reset the margins and padding of all HTML elements to ensure there is no default spacing.

-    Body{...} Set the background color of the page to purple.
+* Body{...}: Set the background color of the page to purple.

-    ::selection{...} This is a pseudo-element selector that allows customizing the color and background color when the user selects text.
+* ::selection{...}： This is a pseudo-element selector that allows customizing the color and background color when the user selects text.

 ```
 .info_box.activeInfo,